Home

 Current:

-– [NSF EAGER] EAGER: An Integrated Fiber Sensing and Communication Living Lab in the Research Triangle
+– [NSF EAGER] An Integrated Fiber Sensing and Communication Living Lab in the Research Triangle

-– [NSF CISE] CNS Core: Medium: Softwarizing Millimeter-wave Radio Access Networks at the Edge
+– [NSF CISE Core] Medium: Softwarizing Millimeter-wave Radio Access Networks at the Edge

 – [NSF SWIFT] SHIELD: A Software-Hardware Approach for Spectrum Coexistence with Rapid Interferer Learning, Detection, and Mitigation